 If you're taking any of the following medicines, your blood sugar levels may need to be checked more often and your dose changed:

 - tablets that make you pee more (diuretics), such as furosemide

-- male and female hormones, such as testosterone, oestrogen and progesterone
+- male and female hormones, such as testosterone, oestrogen or progesterone

 - other diabetes medicines

-Some women might need a small adjustment in their metformin dose after starting contraceptive pills.
-That's because contraceptive pills change how your body handles sugar.
+Your doctor may need to make a small change to your metformin dose if you have just started taking contraceptive pills.
+This is because contraceptive pills can change how your body handles sugar.

 HealthUnlocked contains information from NHS Digital, licensed under the current version of the Open Government Licence